 2. As required by Section 143(3) of the Act we report that:

-a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit;
+(a) we have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;
+(b) in our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;

-d) In our opinion the aforesaid Standalone Ind AS financial statements comply with the IndAS specified under Section 133 of the Act read with relevant rule issued thereunder;
+(d) in our opinion the aforesaid standalone financial statements comply with the IndAS specified under Section 133 of the Act read with relevant rule issued thereunder;

-e) On the basis of the written representations received from the directors as on March31 2019 taken on record by the Board of Directors none of the directors is disqualifiedas on March 31 2019 from being appointed as a director in terms of Section 164 (2) of theAct;
+(e) on the basis of the written representations received from the directors as on 31March 2021 taken on record by the Board of Directors none of the directors isdisqualified as on 31 March 2021 from being appointed as a director in terms of Section164 (2) of the Act;

-g) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:
+(h) with respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

 i.
 The Company does not have any pending litigations which would impact its financialposition.